-We recognise that children who are abused or neglected or witness violence may find it difficult to develop a sense of self-worth, and this could impact on them in school.

-Birchgrove Primary School may be the only stable, secure place for these children and the school will support the pupil through.
+Birchgrove Primary School recognise that children who are abused or neglected or witness violence may find it difficult to develop a sense of self-worth, and this could impact on their behaviour in school.
+The school may be the only stable, secure place for these children and the school will support the pupil through.

-- The content of the curriculum to encourage self-esteem and self- motivation. - Birchgrove Primary School ethos which promotes a positive, supportive and secure environment, and gives pupils a sense of being valued - Birchgrove Primary Schools behaviour policy is aimed at supporting vulnerable pupils in Birchgrove Primary School.
-All staff will agree on a consistent approach which does not attribute blame for any abuse which has occurred - Liaison with other agencies within a multi-agency framework which support the pupil such as Children's Services, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services, The Pupil Support Services and voluntary organisations. - A commitment to develop productive and supportive relationships with parents/carers in the pupil's best interest.
+- The content of the curriculum to encourage self-esteem and self- motivation. - Birchgrove Primary School ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The school's behaviour policy is aimed at supporting vulnerable pupils in the school.
+All staff will agree on a consistent approach which does not attribute blame for any abuse which has occurred. - Liaison with other agencies within a multi-agency framework which support the pupil such as Children's Services, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services, The Pupil Support Services and voluntary organisations. - A commitment to develop productive and supportive relationships with parents whenever it is in the pupil's best interest to do so